Whales of Iceland Museum

 Plan your visit

-Special Hours/Closures: The museum is closed on December 25 (Christmas Day).
-Hours may be extended during peak summer months or for special events—check the official website for updates.
-Guided tours in English are offered daily at 11:00am and 3:00pm, included with admission.
+Special hours/closures: The museum is closed on December 25 (Christmas Day).
+Hours may be extended during peak summer months or for special events.
+Guided tours in English are offered daily at 11am and 3pm, included with admission.

 Complimentary audio guides are available in 17+ languages for all visitors.
 Bring your own headphones for comfort.